 What do I eat?

 First and foremost; go with what you know!
 Many runner’s love bananas for the high sugar content and portability, but if you hate bananas, eat something else!
-Digestive systems are highly individual so experiment and note how your workouts feel.
-Never try something new on race day.
+Digestive systems are highly individual, so experiment and note how your workouts feel.

-Your main goal is to find a relatively high carb and moderate/low protein mix.
+Your main goal is eating a relatively high carb, low to moderate protein mix.
 This will give your body the sugar it needs to keep moving.

-The goal of your post-exercise food is to replenish the lost glycogen stores (carbs) and promote muscle repair.
-During exercise you create tears in the muscle fibers, as you rest these tears are repaired primarily with protein and become stronger (ahem, exactly why rest is so important!).
+The goal of post-exercise food is to replenish the lost glycogen stores (carbs), and promote muscle repair.
+During exercise, you create tears in the muscle fibers.
+As you rest, these tears are repaired, primarily with protein, and become stronger, which is why rest is so important!

 What do I eat?

-Again, a higher carb content is key to replenishing all the glucose you burned during your workout, but a focus on protein during this time is more important than before your workout.
-Avoiding fat and fiber isn’t as crucial, however if you’re eating immediately after a workout you may want something easier to digest quickly.
-Healthy fats should be favored over saturated.
+Again, a higher carb content is key to replenishing all the glucose you burned during your workout.
+But, protein during this time is more important than in your pre-exercise food.
+Avoiding fat and fiber isn’t as crucial, however if you’re eating immediately after a workout, you may want something easier to digest quickly.
+Healthy fats, as always, should be favored over saturated.